 Mary Jo Bradshaw

-Mary Jo Bradshaw was ordained as a minister in the Christian Church (Disciples of Christ) on August 26, 2007 after earning a Bachelor of Arts degree in Cultural Anthropology from Cal State Long Beach (2003) and a Masters of Divinity from the Claremont School of Theology (2007).
+Mary Jo Bradshaw was ordained as a minister in the Christian Church (Disciples of Christ) after earning a Bachelor of Arts degree in Cultural Anthropology from Cal State Long Beach (2003) and a Master of Divinity from the Claremont School of Theology (2007).
 She has a passion for peace and justice and for people on the margins of society and clings to the fundamentals of what it means to be a Christian: Love God, and love your neighbor…or, as it was put by the Prophet Micah, “God has showed you, O mortal, what is good; and what does the LORD require of you but to do justice, and to love kindness, and to walk humbly with your God?”
 Pasto Mary Jo lives in Long Beach with her husband, Charlie, and their dog, Jethro, and is currently working as a Youth Employment Specialist for the City of Los Angeles.
 She serves as Co-Moderator for Downey Memorial Christian Church.

 Contact Mary Jo Bradshaw at 562-209-5172